 Approximately 2/3rds of adults with depression do not respond with the first antidepressant medication they try and each subsequent medication trial is less likely to help than the first.

-There are several other options for such individuals who do not respond to such initial treatments.
-Some of these include combination of antidepressant medications or addition of a non-traditional antidepressant medications.
+There are several other options for such individuals who do not respond to initial treatments.
+Some of these include combination of antidepressant medications or addition of a non-traditional antidepressant medications or nasal Es-Ketamine.
 Other options includes electroconvulsive therapy (ECT or shock therapy).
 However, ECT is invasive and requires the individual to be under anesthesia while receiving treatment.

 A non-invasive option for individuals who do not respond to medications alone include transcranial magnetic stimulation (TMS).